jsm8989/quoter/docs/_build/html/_sources/index.rst.txt

 .. automodule:: quoter.real_networks.read_networks
    :members:

-CrossEntropy module
+CrossEntropyLocal module
 -------------------
 This should not be needed, but is included as a local solution in case of issues with installing the remote package.

-.. automodule:: quoter.CrossEntropy
+.. automodule:: quoter.CrossEntropyLocal
    :members:

 Examples using the quoter-model package